-- 1. The EFSI Agreement shall provide that the EFSI is to support projects which: - (a) are economically viable according to a cost-benefit analysis following Union standards, taking into account possible support from, and co-financing by, private and public partners to a project; - (b) are consistent with Union policies, including the objective of smart, sustainable and inclusive growth, quality job creation, and economic, social and territorial cohesion; - (c) provide additionality; - (d) maximise where possible the mobilisation of private sector capital; and - (e) are technically viable. - 2.
-There shall be no restriction on the size of projects eligible for EFSI support for the operations conducted by the EIB or the EIF via financial intermediaries.
+- 1. The EFSI Agreement shall provide that the EFSI is to support projects which: - are economically viable according to a cost benefit analysis following European (a) standards, taking into account possible supports and cofinancing by private and public parners to a project; - are consistent with Union policies, including the objective of a smart, sustainable (b) and inclusive growth, quality job creation, economic, social and territorial cohesion; - provide additionality; (c) - (d) maximise where possible the mobilisation of private sector capital; and - (e) are technically viable. - 2.
+There shall be no restriction on the size of projects eligible to the support of the EU guarantee for the operations conducted by the EIB or EIF via financial intermediaries.